mcrawley/Watson-Customer-Feedback/README.md

 ## Running the application in the cloud ##

-  To use the audio recording functionality of the application, please ensure 'https://' is present at the start of the application url when viewing the application from Bluemix.
+  To use the audio recording functionality of the application, please view the application in Chrome and ensure 'https://' is present at the start of the application url when viewing the application from Bluemix.
 If not, simply add to the start of the url and press Enter.

 ## Running the application locally ##

-As the application makes use of the VCAP services provided by Bluemix to authenticate to each service, the source code must be modified to run the application locally whilel still connecting to the required services.
+As the application makes use of the VCAP services provided by Bluemix to authenticate to each service, the source code must be modified to run the application locally while still allowing connection to the required services.

  1. Obtain the credentials (username and password) for each service using the Bluemix dashboard.
  2. In server.py, when initialising each service class (DBService, ToneAnalyserService, LanguageTranslatorService, SpeechToTextService), instantiate the username and password attributes using the credentials.